Skip to main content

 Placeholders with Format Definition

 The output text of an element can display the value of a variable by means of a placeholder (%) with a format definition.
 When the text is displayed, the value of the variable is inserted instead of the placeholder.
-The data type in the format definition and of the variable have to be identical.
+The data type in the format definition and of the variable must be identical.

 The displayed string is listed in the Text element property.
 The variable is listed in the Text variable property.